 Although efforts to use the Doppler principle to measure flow velocity by ultrasound were begun in the early 1970s,11 clinical application of this technique as a partner to clinical echocardiography did not thrive until the work of Hatle in the early 1980s.12 The combination with Doppler led to machines capable of also delineating flow and deriving hemodynamic data.13 Pulsed and continuous-wave Doppler recordings soon were expanded to full 2D color-flow imaging.
 Most recently, Doppler velocity recordings have been obtained from myocardium itself, enabling measurement of tissue velocities and the derivation of values for regional strain.

 PRINCIPLES OF ECHOCARDIOGRAPHY

 Physics and Instrumentation

 Sound is an energy form that travels through a medium as a series of alternating compressions and rarefactions of the molecules (Fig. 15–1).
 It is typically characterized by its wavelength, which is the distance between any two consecutive phases of the cycle (eg, peak compression to peak compression), and by its frequency, which is the number of wavelengths per unit time (customarily expressed as cycles per second, or Hertz [Hz]).
 The velocity of sound is the product of wavelength and frequency; thus, there is an inverse relationship between these two characteristics: the greater the frequency, the shorter the wavelength.
-Ultrasound is sonic energy with a frequency more than the audible range of the human ear (> 20,000 Hz) and is useful for diagnostic ...
+Ultrasound is sonic energy with a frequency more than the audible range of the human ear (> 20,000 Hz) and is useful ...